-- the amounts of compensation being paid to our other executives; - · our executives' historical compensation and performance at our Company; and - any contractual commitments we have made to our executives regarding compensation.
+- the amounts of compensation being paid to our other executives; - our executives' historical compensation and performance at our Company; and - any contractual commitments we have made to our executives regarding compensation.

 Each of the primary elements of our executive compensation is discussed in detail below, including a description of the particular element and how it fits into our overall executive compensation program.
 In the descriptions below, we highlight particular compensation objectives that we have designed our executive compensation program to address.
-However, it should be noted that we have designed the various elements of our compensation program to complement each other and thereby collectively serve all of our executive compensation objectives.
+However, it should be noted that we have designed the various elements of our compensation objectives.
 Accordingly, whether or not specifically mentioned below, we believe that each element of our executive compensation program, to a greater or lesser extent, serves each of our compensation objectives.